New Researcher Introduction

 Phone (352) 392-8400; Fax (352) 392-7286

-Radiation Control and Radiological Services is dedicated to facilitating research at UF through a comprehensive radiation safety program which promotes the health and safety of students, staff and visitors.
-The Radiation Control Office assists the University community by providing consultations, evaluations and inspections which reduce or eliminate conditions which may lead to injury or loss of University resources.
+Radiation Safety and Radiological Services is dedicated to facilitating research at UF through a comprehensive radiation safety program which promotes the health and safety of students, staff and visitors.
+The Radiation Safety Office assists the University community by providing consultations, evaluations and inspections which reduce or eliminate conditions which may lead to injury or loss of University resources.

 Any use of radioactive material as part of your research activities must be approved by the Radiation Control Committee prior to receiving, storing or using the radioactive material.
 All personnel who will be working with radioactive materials must be trained in the use of radioactive materials and have documentation of that training.
 Radiation training is provided by our staff on a regular basis.